rethinkdb/horizon-docs/server.md

 Servers in a Horizon cluster access a common RethinkDB cluster in order to synchronize the state of your application's state and any internal metadata.

 To serve your application from multiple machines, simply copy the static application files to each machine.
 Then start one Horizon server per machine, using the `--connect <RethinkDB host>` option to connect to a common RethinkDB cluster.
+Make sure that the `--project-name` option is identical among all servers, or they will be unable to synchronize the application state.

 See the [RethinkDB documentation][rethinkdb-scaling] on information on how to horizontally scale a RethinkDB cluster.